LunarLogician007/Convener-Assignment-/TECH/ROS/readme.md

 #### 1. Simultaneous Localization and Mapping (SLAM)
 We will use **Cartographer**, a real-time SLAM algorithm developed by Google, to enable the TurtleBot3 to:

-- Construct a 2D map of an unknown environment in real-time.
+- Construct a 2D map of the environment in real-time which will be used later.
+Follow the Slam subsection under the simulation in the [TurtleBot3 documentation](https://emanual.robotis.com/docs/en/platform/turtlebot3/overview/).

 #### 2. ROS 2 Navigation Stack
+### 2. ROS 2 Navigation Stack
-For path planning and control, we will employ the **ROS 2 Navigation Stack**, which includes:
+For path planning and control, we will employ the **ROS 2 Navigation Stack (Nav2)**.
+It enables the robot to autonomously reach a specified goal while avoiding obstacles and reacting to dynamic changes in the environment.
+The stack integrates motion planning, control, and recovery mechanisms into a modular framework.

-- **Global planner**: Generates an optimal path from the current location to a user-defined goal.
-- **Local planner**: Generates velocity commands that consider immediate obstacles.
-- **Recovery behaviors**: Handles failure scenarios such as being stuck or blocked.

-These components work together to ensure smooth and intelligent movement through the environment.

-### Configuration and Deployment

-All configurations—including robot model selection, sensor calibration, map saving/loading, and parameter tuning—will strictly follow the official guidelines.
-This ensures:

-- **Reliability** across different test environments.
-- **Reproducibility** for future use or educational purposes.
+Follow the naviagtion subsection under the simulation in the [TurtleBot3 documentation](https://emanual.robotis.com/docs/en/platform/turtlebot3/overview/).

 The entire implementation will be containerized using Docker.
 The container will include: